My Little Pony: Collectors

 My Little Pony toys drew the attention of collectors from their initial release.
 Media coverage in the 2000s reported on collectors' conventions, finding it odd that adult women are interested in My Little Pony.
 The 2004 My Little Pony Collectors' Convention reportedly had only one man among the attendees.
 When updating the toy line, Hasbro reassured collectors that it will produce My Little Pony editions for collectors.

+Over 4,000 My Little Pony objects are on display until 2025 in Croydon, London in the Come As You Really Are exhibition.

 Friendship Is Magic fandom

 Despite Hasbro's target demographic of young girls and their parents, the fourth incarnation of the franchise became a cultural and Internet phenomenon as the My Little Pony: Friendship Is Magic television series generated an unexpected fandom, with many male fans between 13 and 35 creating a large fanbase and a multitude of creative works, fan sites, and conventions.
 The fanbase has adopted the name "brony", a blend of "bro" and "pony", to describe themselves.
 The older fanbase had come as a surprise to Hasbro and staff members involved with the show.
 They have appreciated and embraced the fandom, adding nods to the fans within the show and the toys.
 Sherilyn Connelly and others have noted that bronies alienate other fans of the franchise by focusing on the fandom itself rather than the show.